aeirola/react-native-svg-app-icon/docs/generated_files.md

 # Generated images

-All icon images are generated from a single source file, but are processed in different ways to produce optimal results for eacth platform and device.
+All icon images are generated from a single source file, with an optional background, but are processed in different ways to produce optimal results for eacth platform and device.

 This document describes how the different images are being produced.